DiyMediaServer

 sudo chmod 755 /media/storage

 Tip: Why nobody:nogroup?
-This gives us a safe default owner that unprivileged processes can work with.
+It’s a safe default owner that unprivileged processes can work with.

 1. Configure Your Exports

-Open up /etc/exports in your favorite editor and add your share configuration.
-Here’s where the magic happens:
+Open /etc/exports in your favorite editor and add your share configuration:

 /media/storage 192.168.1.0/24(rw,sync,no_subtree_check,root_squash)